You can reach the CHL staff at firstname.lastname@example.org

 Monika Reinhard-Brand is a communication expert who brings experience from both sides: media and sports organisation.
 She worked as a sports journalist for Switzerland's most read news website for several years before she joined the Swiss Floorball Federation as Head of Communications.
 In this role she was highly involved into the launch of the new event format “Superfinal”, which brought the marginal sport into the (TV) spotlight.
 Reinhard has played ice hockey for over 15 years.
 She joined the Champions Hockey League in October 2015.

 Champions Hockey League AG - Company info

-The European Ice Hockey Club Competition AG (EICC) is a company established in 2013 in Switzerland that holds all rights of the Champions Hockey League and organises the competition.
-EICC is an AG (Aktiengesellschaft = Ltd.) registered in Zurich under Swiss Law.
-As such the EICC is owned by shareholders and governed by a board which is elected by the CHL General Meeting, the league’s legislative body.
+The Champions Hockey League AG (CHL) is a company established in 2013 in Switzerland that holds all rights of the Champions Hockey League and organises the competition.
+CHL is an AG (Aktiengesellschaft = Ltd.) registered in Zurich under Swiss Law.
+As such the CHL is owned by shareholders and governed by a board which is elected by the CHL General Meeting, the league’s legislative body

 The shareholding structure of the company is as follows:

 26 Founding Clubs: 63%